ArthurBarthur/ArthurBarthur.github.io/README.md

 - Project coordination/ownership
 - Global operations

-# Some of my experiments in the interactive 3D domain
+# Some of my experiments in audio-interactive domains

 Description | Video Links
 ------------ | -------------